Top-rated movers to make your Des Moines to Columbia move easy

 - Columbia is less walkable than Des Moines with a score of 35 out of 100 vs Des Moines’s 45 out of 100.

-- Columbia has a bike-friendliness score 35 out of 100, which means it isn't as accessible to and safe for cyclists as Des Moines, which has a score of 39 out of 100.
+- Columbia has a bike-friendliness score of 35 out of 100, which means it isn’t as accessible or safe for cyclists as Des Moines, which has a score of 39.

 - Columbia is considered to be less safe than Des Moines with a score of 48.39 vs Des Moines’s 57.8.

-Other things to consider for your Des Moines vs. Columbia move
+Other things to consider for your Des Moines to Columbia move

 - State licensing: To promote safety, economic development, and ethical business practices, the South Carolina Office of Regulatory Staff (ORS) oversees movers in the state.
 They are responsible for inspecting, examining, and auditing public utility providers like movers.
 Before booking, ensure the moving company is officially licensed to handle your move.